Attract Diners with Your Outdoor Restaurant SignLast updated on 4/02/2022

 Did you know that six seconds is the industry average for reading a billboard?
-Keep your message under 10 words if your sign is aimed to catch the attentions of drivers and those quickly walking by.
+Keep your message under 10 words if your sign is aimed to catch the attention of drivers and those quickly walking by.

 A little humor can go a long way when it comes to attracting diners.
 Assess your crowd and choose the best variety of comedy, whether that humor is self-deprecating, food-pun related, or even a bit cheesy.

 Don't Underestimate Nostalgia

 If you're looking to stand out among a row of restaurants, "Family owned and operated since 1958" can speak volumes more than "$3 Pizza Slices."
-Sentimental text could be the factor that helps you beat out nearby competition with comparable prices.
+The sentimental text could be the factor that helps you beat out the nearby competition with comparable prices.

 Utilize Social Media.

-A simple tag like "follow us on @Kitchen_on_Main!" allows customers to easily check your restaurant on their smart phones as they walk by.
-Post unique signs Facebook, Twitter, and Instagram to catch the attention of those following you.
+A simple tag like "follow us on @Kitchen_on_Main!" allows customers to easily check your restaurant on their smartphones as they walk by.
+Post unique signs on Facebook, Twitter, and Instagram to catch the attention of those following you.